 We have a trapezoid without any special features (that is, it is not an isosceles trapezoid and not a right trapezoid).
-So, all we know about it is that the two bases are parallel.
+So, all we know about this trapezoid is that the two bases are parallel.
 This is what we will need to use in our proof.

-If this looks familiar, it is because we have already proven it for the general case of two parallel lines intersected by transversal line – the consecutive interior angles theorem.
+If this looks familiar, it is because we have already proven it for the general case of two parallel lines intersected by transversal line – here in the consecutive interior angles theorem.

-We just need to see that a trapezoid is no more than two parallel lines (the bases) intersected by two transversal lines (the legs) – and apply the theorem, twice.
+So today, we just need to see that a trapezoid is no more than two parallel lines (the bases) intersected by two transversal lines (the legs) – and then apply the theorem, twice.

 (1) ABCD is a trapezoid //given